Agri-Environment Climate Scheme

 If your application to join the scheme is successful, you will be subject to our inspections programme.
-This is based on the European Commission’s regulatory requirements.

 It is a condition of entry to this scheme that you must allow us to inspect your holding to check that the scheme rules are being met.

 Inspections to check compliance will be carried out on a percentage of claims, chosen by risk analysis, prior to payment.
 Inspection visits will be co-ordinated by the relevant organisations to help reduce disruption at your farm or business.

 More information on inspections can be found in the Inspections section of this site.

 Specific information on inspections for management options and capital items is included on each option or item page.